Codeception/Codeception/docs/06-UnitTesting2.md

 ### Making Mocks Dynamically

-That's plenty much limitations that Codeception provides.
+That's plenty much limitations that Codeception has.
 But what's the profit of BDD approach into writing unit tests?

 Let's go back to controller test example.